-The marine terminals owned by the Port of Vancouver located in the Vancouver Harbor handle grain, automobiles, steel, forest products, dry bulk cargo, petroleum products and other liquid bulk cargoes.
-In calendar year 2010, 6.3 million tons of cargo moved via these terminals and were produced and consumed by exporters and importers located within the metropolitan region, the State of Washington, as well as throughout the Pacific Northwest and the United States.
+The marine terminals owned by the Port of Vancouver located in the Vancouver Harbor along the Columbia River handle grain, automobiles, steel, forest products, dry bulk cargo, petroleum products and other liquid bulk cargoes.
+In calendar year 2014, 7.1 million tons of cargo moved via these terminals and were produced and consumed by exporters and importers located within the Vancouver metropolitan region, the state of Washington, as well as throughout the Pacific Northwest and the United States.
 It is the purpose of this study to quantify the regional economic impacts generated by the cargo and vessel activity at these marine terminals.

-In calendar year 2010, 14,871 jobs in the Vancouver metropolitan region and the State of Washington were in some way related to the activity at the maritime activity at the Port of Vancouver marine terminals.
-Of the 14,871 jobs:
+In calendar year 2014, 16,631 jobs in the Vancouver metropolitan region and the state of Washington were in some way related to the activity at the maritime activity at the Port of Vancouver marine terminals.
+Of the 16,631 jobs:

-- 1,474 are direct jobs, in that these jobs are generated by activities at the Port, and if such activities should cease, these jobs would be discontinued over the short term.
+- 1,939 are direct jobs, in that these jobs are generated by activities at the Port, and if such activities should cease, these jobs would be discontinued over the short term.
 It is these jobs that are most directly dependent upon the vessel and cargo activity in the Vancouver Harbor.
 These jobs are with the International Longshore and Warehouse Union, terminal operators, stevedores, trucking firms, railroads, steamship agents, freight forwarders and customhouse brokers, warehousemen, federal government agencies, towing companies, pilot organizations, and marine construction companies.
-Ninety-four percent of these jobs are held by residents of the Vancouver region, as defined by the counties of Multnomah, Clark, Washington, Clackamas and Skamania.
-About three quarters of the direct job holders reside in Vancouver and Clark County. - 1,556 are induced jobs, or those jobs supporting the local purchases made by the 1,474 individuals holding the direct jobs due to port activity.
+Ninety-two percent of these jobs are held by residents of the Vancouver region, as defined by the counties of Multnomah, Clark, Washington, Clackamas and Skamania.
+About three quarters of the direct job holders reside in Vancouver and Clark County. - 2,051 are induced jobs, or those jobs supporting the local purchases made by the 1,939 individuals holding the direct jobs due to port activity.
 Should the direct jobs be lost from the economy, the induced jobs supporting the purchases of the direct jobs would also be lost.
-These jobs are with local grocery stores, retail outlets, restaurants, transportation services, local government services, schools, hospitals, etc. - The firms dependent upon the marine activity in the Vancouver Harbor made \$72.6 million of local purchases for office supplies, equipment, utilities, communications, maintenance and repair services, transportation services, professional services, and goods and services.
-These purchases supported 952 indirect jobs in the Vancouver economy. - In addition to the direct, induced and indirect job impacts, 10,889 regional jobs are influenced by cargo exported and imported over marine terminals within the Vancouver Harbor.
-These jobs are considered to be influenced or related to activities at the Port, but the degree of dependence on the Port is difficult to estimate and should not be considered as dependent on the port as are the direct, induced and indirect jobs.
+These jobs are with local grocery stores, retail outlets, restaurants, transportation services, local government services, schools, hospitals, etc. - The firms dependent upon the marine activity in the Vancouver Harbor made \$100 million of local purchases for office supplies, equipment, utilities, communications, maintenance and repair services, transportation services, professional services, and goods and services.
+These purchases supported 1,095 indirect jobs in the Vancouver economy. - In addition to the direct, induced and indirect job impacts, 11,547 regional jobs are influenced by cargo exported and imported over marine terminals within the Vancouver Harbor.
+These jobs are considered to be influenced or related to activities at the Port, but the degree of dependence on the Port is difficult to estimate and should not be considered as dependent on the Port as are the direct, induced and indirect jobs.
 If the Vancouver Harbor were not available to these organizations, they would suffer an economic penalty over the longer term.
 Such a penalty would vary from a loss of employment opportunities in some cases to an increase in total transportation costs in other cases, which could, in turn, result in employment reductions.

-In 2010, marine cargo activity at the Port of Vancouver marine terminals generated a total of \$1.3 billion of total economic activity in the region.
+In 2014, marine cargo activity at the Port of Vancouver marine terminals supported a total of \$2.5 billion of total economic activity in the region.